Why Should You Invest In Pickering Real Estate?

 The average resale price for all home types in the City of Pickering is presently around $806,350.
 The average resale appreciation rate for the past 10 years has been 6.5%.

 City of Pickering

-Though long populated by families and professionals who occupied spacious, single-family homes, the area has an intensification program planned for its downtown, which includes an abundance of condominium developments around the Pickering GO station and Pickering Town Centre, the region’s main shopping hub.
+Long populated by families and professionals who occupied spacious single-family homes, the area has an intensification program planned for its downtown that includes an abundance of condominium developments around the Pickering GO station and Pickering Town Centre, the region’s main shopping hub.

-In fact, the province of Ontario has designated Pickering as an “Urban Growth Centre,” one of only two municipalities in the Durham Region to be on the list.
-Urban Growth Centres are part of Ontario’s Places to Grow Act, a plan that protects large portions of the province’s greenbelt areas by banning them from being developed.
-This helps curb urban sprawl, a common problem in suburban areas, and works to protect natural resources.
+In fact, the province of Ontario has designated Downtown Pickering as an “Urban Growth Centre,” one of only two municipalities in the Durham Region to be on the list.
+Urban Growth Centres are part of Ontario’s Places to Grow Act, a plan that protects large portions of the province’s greenbelt by banning them from being developed.
+This works to protect natural resources and helps curb urban sprawl — a common problem in suburban areas.

 Instead, development is encouraged to target more urban areas near transit, schools, shopping and dining.
-These developments usually take the form of condominiums and mixed-use projects, a significantly more efficient and vibrant way of accommodating future population growth, which is predicted for Pickering.
+These developments usually take the form of condominiums and mixed-use projects, a significantly more efficient and vibrant way of accommodating Pickering’s future population growth.

 Accessibility / Getting Around

 The area has its own GO Station, which is great news for the professional commuter.
-With the province’s commitment to increasing GO train service, homes in proximity to these stations on the outskirts of Toronto are expected to increase in value.
+With the province’s commitment to increasing GO train service, homes close to these stations are expected to increase in value.
 Any of the modern condominium developments slated for the area around the Pickering GO Station will make great options for investment properties.
 This transit hub is also close to the Pickering Town Centre, a two-storey shopping centre that serves as the city’s main commercial attraction and features restaurants and everything from big box stores to artisan labels.